COM Server Configuration

 Because COM Registration requires writing to the registry at the HKEY_LOCAL_MACHINE key project compilation requires that you are running as an administrator.

-To compile chose the Win32 executable/COM Server (exe):
+To compile your FoxPro application, chose the Win32 executable/COM Server (exe):

 or use